-With phrases such as 'evocative objects', 'things that talk', and so forth, some authors have even opened up for the implicit possibility of 'autobiographies of things'.
-In the Introduction to Things That Talk (Daston, 2004), things do not just have a "life of their own", they also "talk to us".
+With phrases such as 'evocative objects', 'things that talk', and so for ome authors have even opened up for the implicit possibility of 'autobiographies of things'.
+In the Introduction to Things That Talk (Daston 2004), things do not just have a "life of their own", they also "talk to us".
 They are "eloquent" and "talkative":

 some things speak irresistibly, and not only by interpretation, projection, and puppetry.
 It is neither entirely arbitrary nor entirely entailed which objects will become eloquent when, and in what cause.
 The language of things derives from certain properties of the things themselves, which suit the cultural purposes for which they are enlisted.
-(Daston 2004, p.
-24, p.15)
+(Daston 2004, pp. 15, 24)